Roll-out of coronavirus behaviour change website will help public transition to ‘new normal’

-Professor Lucy Yardley, theme lead for the NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol, added: “Most people think that if a family member gets ill then it is just a matter of luck whether other people in the household get infected.
+Professor Lucy Yardley, member of the Centre for Academic Primary Care and theme lead for the NIHR Health Protection Research Unit in Behavioural Science and Evaluation and at the University of Bristol, added: “Most people think that if a family member gets ill then it is just a matter of luck whether other people in the household get infected.
 But our team has shown that the people who follow the Germ Defence advice get fewer and less severe infections – and so do the people they live with.

 “We hope the app will save lives by helping people avoid spreading coronavirus to family members.”

 Last month, the redevelopment of Germ Defence was announced by UKRI and at a Downing Street briefing as part of the UK government’s response to COVID-19, focusing on how universities around the UK can help.
 The team are working closely with Public Health England in its roll-out in response to coronavirus.
 They are also working with international colleagues, and the site is currently being translated into over 20 languages for international use.

 Their study published last week in the BMJ argued that since most people with COVID-19 are cared for at home, it is increasingly important to limit the amount of virus they come into contact with by reducing virus load.